anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/50-parallel-jobs.md

 There are tasks requiring more than one iteration to fully accomplish the underlying objective.
 For this purpose Kubernetes Jobs allow to specify the number of desired completions, e.g. 2 completions by adding `completions: 2`.

-Let's try it out!
+Let's give it a try!
 Create the file `60-simple-job-two-completions.yaml`:

 ```yaml
 apiVersion: batch/v1